rmartico/UBUMonitorDocs_en/docs/source/visualization/logs.rst

 HeatMap chart
 -------------

-Displays a "heatmap" for selected users The heatmap colours from red to green, from lower to higher intensity, in relation to the number of user accesses to the selected items and to the filter selection in the lower zone.
+Displays a heatmap for selected users The heatmap colours from red to green, from lower to higher intensity, in relation to the number of user accesses to the selected items and to the filter selection in the lower zone.

 .. figure:: images/GraficoHeatMap.png
   :width: 600